ashwini-kr-sharma/chipatac2020/07_CHIP_QC.md

 ```
 quit()

-# and the type "n"
+# and then type "n"

 ```